5 Effective Ways To Care For Your Canvas Bell Tent

 Our canvas bell tents are treated with a potent, eco-friendly waterproofing and anti-mildew agent before they are woven.
 These treatments allow for adequate ventilation, ensuring that your tent is as fresh inside as it looks outside!
-After a year, ensure that you return for cotton proof treatment to maintain your fabric's breathability and water repellency.
+After a good few years of use, ensure that you keep on top with a cotton proof treatment to maintain your fabric's water repellency and breathability.

 Choosing a suitable site to set up camp is a vital canvas care necessity that a lot of people overlook.
 Some ground surfaces are more suitable for pitching than others.
 Ideally, your canvas bell tent should be pitched on a soft and flat surface, preferably with good quality ground cover underneath so that the floor of your tent doesn't get soaked in water or damaged from sharp objects poking through.

 If you plan to use the same spot for camping regularly, it's important to clear the area before pitching to remove any existing hazards from the site.

 Keep your bell tent dry and avoid storing when damp

 If you're packing away your canvas tent after a long day of adventuring, make sure you air it inside-out before putting it in storage.
 Never store your tent when it's damp!
 Using a dehumidifier is a good idea, but it's not ideal.